dhansonTechtonic/database-mongoDB-express-axios-phase/LessonPlan.md

 ## Overview
 - [ ] **Provide a general overview of the new topic/concept**

-Express is a fast, unopinionated, minimalist web framework for Node.js.
-MongoDB is a cross-platform document-oriented database program.
-Classified as a NoSQL database program, MongoDB uses JSON-like documents with schema.
-MongoDB is developed by MongoDB Inc. and licensed under the Server Side Public License (SSPL).
+Express is a fast, unopinionated, minimalist web framework for Node.js. postgresql is a cross-platform document-oriented database program.
+Classified as a NoSQL database program, postgresql uses JSON-like documents with schema. postgresql is developed by postgresql Inc. and licensed under the Server Side Public License (SSPL).
 Axios is a promise based HTTP client for the browser and Node.js.

 - [ ] **Explain what students can expect during this learning session**